Voices, choices and leadership: a tipping point for Europe?

 Expand SESSION IV – Digital horizons: catalysing the EU’s industrial evolution through innovation

 As the new EU institutional cycle approaches, the block’s readiness to leverage the continent’s digital potential will be critical.
 The integration of emerging technologies, such as Artificial Intelligence (AI), promises significant advancements for Europe.
 These digital innovations present opportunities to optimise energy consumption, enhance connectivity, and maximise resource efficiency.
-By 2024, Europe has advanced significantly in digitalisation compared to 2019.
-However, as we delve deeper into the digital era, policymakers must continue to focus on fostering a strong European technological infrastructure, promoting public-private partnerships, investing in and rolling out critical infrastructure, and ensuring the equitable distribution of digital dividends across all sectors and regions within the Single Market.
+In the last five years, Europe has advanced significantly in digitalisation.
+However, as we delve deeper into the digital era, policymakers must continue to focus on fostering a strong European technological infrastructure, promoting public-private partnerships, investing in and rolling out critical infrastructure and ensuring the equitable distribution of digital dividends across all sectors and regions within the Single Market.

 By leveraging technology, data and connectivity, a robust digital plan of action could redefine the EU economic and industrial fabric, at a time of increasing geo-economic competition.
 If successfully harnessed, they could help to establish Europe as a digital powerhouse, pioneering technological solutions to address competitiveness and sustainability concerns, for example.

 The European digital landscape is a patchwork of digital initiatives, connectivity and critical infrastructure.
-If digitalisation is to remain a top European priority – and given the crucial importance of the Single Market for strengthening European competitiveness – policymakers, business leaders, and civil society organisations will need to work together so that regulatory frameworks can be adapted to foster innovation and expedite the rollout of digital infrastructure, while, at the same time, adhering to rigorous standards that protect, and promote, the social good.
+If digitalisation is to remain a top European priority – and given the crucial importance of the Single Market for strengthening European competitiveness – policymakers, business leaders, and civil society organisations will need to work closer together.
+This collaboration is necessary to adapt regulatory frameworks in order to promote innovation and facilitate the rapid implementation of digital infrastructure.
+At the same time, it’s important to adhere to stringent standards that safeguard and advance the common good.

 • How can we facilitate growth and increase investment attractiveness in Europe for tech leaders, leading to stronger European competitiveness ?